IgrikXD/Easy-SDR/Useful info/How to make a PCB (Toner transfer method).md

 # How to make a PCB (Toner transfer method)

-The method of manufacturing a PCB using the LUT method is performs by printing a workpiece of PCB at a laser printer with using photo paper.
+The method of manufacturing a PCB using the toner transfer method is performs by printing a workpiece of PCB at a laser printer with using photo paper.
 After that, the image of the resulting blank is transferred to the copper clad board using clothes iron.
 The next step is etching the printed circuit board and preparing the mounting holes.
 Further, tinning of PCB is carried out and a layer of solder mask and silkscreen are applied.
 Instead of a solder mask, it is possible to apply a protective varnish.

 ## Required components
-To manufacture a PCB for LUT technology, you will need:
+To manufacture a PCB you will need:

 - Single-layer copper clad board which corresponding size of the designed PCB
 - Tool for trimming the PCB workpiece